-David’s mother Princess Margaret wore a black velvet pillbox hat topped in pomegranate coloured spiky feathers to match her crushed velvet coat.
+David’s mother Princess Margaret wore a deep claret velvet pillbox hat topped in pomegranate and black spiky feathers.
 His sister, Lady Sarah Armstrong Jones, wore an unembellished rust coloured straw cloche.
-At the time, I thought the mix of flowing pant suit, velvet scarves, large earrings and her cloche was a little odd.
-I’m afraid that time has not changed my view.

 Queen Elizabeth wore a salmon pink fabric covered hat with rounded crown and high, upturned, pleated brim by Philip Somerville.
 Queen Elizabeth, the Queen Mother (and grandmother of the groom) wore one of her signature veiled capulet hats with upturned front brim and side spray of feathers.

 Princess Anne, who had married Vice Admiral Sir Timothy Laurence less than a year earlier, repeated the turquoise blue veiled pillbox with side rose she had originally debuted during the mid 1980s.
 (Anne would later wear this hat to Charles and Camilla’s wedding in 2005 and her grandmother’s 100th birthday in 2000).